PrEval Monitor

 German Centre for Integration and Migration Research (DeZIM)

-Does evaluation research reflect societal understandings of democracy?
-Our monitoring of international evaluation journals reveals the remarkable evolution of democratic concepts over the past 25 years: from a comprehensive but abstract understanding of democracy to concrete participation, from affirmative diversity to power-critical examination of racism.
-The data tell of profound societal transformations and an evaluation practice that can contribute to strengthening democratic processes through participatory and discrimination-critical approaches.
+Does evaluation research reflect society’s understanding of democracy?
+Our monitoring of international evaluation journals reveals the remarkable evolution of democratic concepts over the past 25 years: from a broad but abstract understanding of democracy to genuine participation, from affirmative diversity to an examination of racism that adopts a critical approach to power.
+The data reflect profound societal transformations and an evaluation practice that can contribute to strengthening democratic processes through participatory approaches that critically examine discrimination.

 PART III: Evaluation in the Digital Age—Challenges for Civic Education, Secondary and Tertiary Prevention